Samagra-Development/Samagra-Website/src/pages/project/saksham-education.md

 ---
 templateKey: project-post
-title: Saksham Haryana - Education
+title: Kushal Haryana
 domainNew: Education
-fullName: Saksham Haryana - Education
+fullName: Kushal Haryana
-id: SAKSHAM_EDUCATION
+id: Kushal_Education
-backgroundCover: /img/saksham-header-b-1.jpg
+backgroundCover: /img/dsc_1304.jpg
 domain: Education
-subTitle: "Facilitating attainment of grade-level competency in Haryana "
+subTitle: Establishing systemic enablers for grade-level competency & pioneering a model of 21st century skills
 state: Haryana
 tagLine: "Facilitating attainment of grade-level competency in Haryana "
 projectLogoWithState: /img/saksham-logo.png
 overview:
-  - text: How does a state go about transforming its entire education system?
-This was precisely the goal the Government of Haryana set for itself in 2017, when it launched Saksham Haryana, its flagship programme aimed at improving the quality of education in the state and making 80% students in classes 1-8 grade-level competent, or Saksham in all government schools in the state.
-Currently, Samagra’s Saksham Haryana-Education team, with support from the Michael & Susan Dell Foundation, works with the Chief Minister’s Office and the Department of Education to design and implement state-wide interventions to facilitate attainment of grade-level competency in the state to enable the National Education Policy (NEP) 2020 in Haryana.
-The first phase of this engagement concluded in May 2019, with 86% of students in classes 3,5 and 7 declared grade-level competent in Hindi and Math.
-Currently, for elementary grades, the team is working on post COVID remediation and overhauling of state conducted assessments.
-In secondary grades, the team’s focus is on e-Adhigam, Haryana’s tablet based learning program which is also India’s largest Ed-Tech program in govt schools.
+  - text: Saksham Haryana, launched in 2017, successfully transformed learning outcomes in government schools, with 80% of students in classes 1-8 achieving grade-level competency, or becoming 'Saksham'.
+Building on this success, the aim has now shifted to making students future-ready or 'Kushal' through systemic reforms to ensure students in classes 6-12 achieve grade-level competency and acquire 21st-century skills essential for higher education, careers, and entrepreneurship.
+This is being done in collaboration with the Department of Education, Haryana and with support from the Michael and Susan Dell Foundation.
+With a strong focus on institutionalizing interventions for long-term impact, for elementary grades the focus of Kushal Haryana is on improving classroom practices through assessment reforms and enabling a robust teaching learning cycle.
+      For secondary grades, Kushal Haryana is working across board exam reforms, vocational education, and entrepreneurship enablement.
 scale:
-  - count: 14,000
+  - count: 6,000
     label: Schools
-  - count: 1,00,000
+  - count: 55,000
     label: Teachers
-  - count: 24,00,000
+  - count: 13,50,000
     label: Students
-projectMiddleBannerImage: /img/cm-launch-11.jpeg
+projectMiddleBannerImage: /img/dsc_1450.jpg
 approach:
-  - text: Samagra’s approach to transforming school education combines both academic and administrative reforms.
-This means we focus as much on improving the quality of classroom interactions between students and teachers (through remedial classes, assessment reforms, shifting focus from syllabus completion to competency-based teaching, tech-based assessments, large-scale tablets program), as on making the education system administratively more efficient (by ensuring optimum teacher availability in schools, robust review and monitoring mechanisms, ongoing mentoring and training support for teachers).
-These academic and administrative reforms are combined with accountability initiatives such as cascaded review and monitoring mechanisms and third-party assessments, to keep track of progress and carry out timely corrective action.
+  - text: '"Samagra’s approach to transforming education in Haryana under Kushal Haryana is holistic, integrating academic and administrative reforms with the key focus on long-term institutionalization.
+On the academic front, the program shifts focus from rote-based learning to competency-based education, ensuring students achieve grade-level competency through assessment reforms, teaching-learning cycle, and subject-specific remediation.
+Simultaneously, administrative reforms ensure effective teacher competency testing & certification, structured mentoring and training, and data-driven monitoring mechanisms to sustain interventions at scale.
+Beyond academics, the program focuses on equipping students with 21st-century skills, with a strong emphasis on career counselling, entrepreneurial mindset development, and vocational education.
+A core principle of our approach is institutionalization for long-term impact—embedding interventions within government systems to ensure sustainability and scalability. "'
 readMore:
   - text: "E-Adhigam: Pedagogy lessons from Haryana for India"
   - text: What the NAS results tell us about school education in India
   - text: How Haryana made government school education a political priority
-impact:
+impact: []
-  - count: "14"
-    label: of 22 districts grade-competent
-  - count: 86%
-    label: students in Grades 3, 5 and 7 grade-competent
-  - count: "107"
-    label: of 119 blocks grade-competent
 keyInitiativesTitle: " "
 keyInitiatives: []
 partners: